-Bias is an inclination of temperament outlook to present or hold a partial perspective at the expense of (possibly equally valid) alternatives in reference to objects, people, or groups.
+Bias.
+Bias is an inclination of temperament or outlook to present or hold a partial perspective, often accompanied by a refusal to consider the possible merits of alternative points of view.

 People may be biased toward or against an individual, a race, a religion, a social class, a political party, or a species.
 Biased means one-sided, lacking a neutral viewpoint, not having an open mind.
 Bias can come in many forms and is often considered to be synonymous with prejudice or bigotry.
 Cognitive bias.
 Some cognitive biases are presumably adaptive.